How to schedule your staff

 - Drain and sanitize ice machines.

 When scheduling nursing staff, your communication needs to be clear and timely.
 Whether you’re creating nursing schedules for a local healthcare practice or an emergency room, errors or delays in communication could have negative consequences for patients.
-Deputy’s Newsfeed provides the peace of mind that all of your nurses will be kept up to date in real time about developments that will affect them and their patients.
+Deputy’s collaboration and workplace communication software provides the peace of mind that all of your nurses will be kept up to date in real time about developments that will affect them and their patients.

 Effective communication is also crucial when finding out how to schedule volunteers for an event.
 Using Deputy’s Newsfeed, you can provide updates and reminders about what needs to be done on the day, so that all volunteers are aware of what will be happening and what is expected of them.